diko316/use-case/README.md

 		action("setAuthToken");
 ```

+> The example above is for demo purposes that is why Activity definitions and implementations were defined in one script file.
+The best practice in [Apptivity](https://www.npmjs.com/package/apptivity) is to split definitions (like the `action("setAuthToken");` line above.) from implementations using [Apptivity.task(name:String, runner:Function)](https://www.npmjs.com/package/apptivity#namedTask) method in a separate implementation script file.

-#### 3. Try running one of the use-case that was completely defined with activity.
+#### 3. Run one of the completely defined and implemented Use-case.

 ```javascript